FactoryBoy/factory_boy/docs/reference.rst

 .. method:: reseed_random(seed)

     The :meth:`reseed_random` function allows to load a chosen seed into the random generator.
-    That seed can be anything accepted by :meth:`random.seed`.
+    That seed can be anything accepted by :func:`random.seed`.

+.. data:: randgen

+    The :class:`random.Random` global instance used by :mod:`factory.fuzzy` and :class:`factory.Faker`.

 See :ref:`recipe-random-management` for help in using those methods in a test setup.